 Being too rigid can lead to failure.
 If a diet or workout stops working, it’s time to change.
 Listen to your body and make adjustments.

-Maybe try strength training instead of cardio or change your portion sizes.
-Experts say 70% of long-term success comes from adapting to real life.
+Consider strength training rather than cardio or adjusting the size of your portions.
+Experts say that seventy percent of long-term success is adapting to real life.
 Focus on health, not just numbers.

 FAQ